home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 The entity of a physical keypad.
 Can be in 4 different modes (`arm_away`, `arm_home`, `arm_night` or `disarmed`).
 Changing the state will do an audible notification from the keypad.

-The Device also exposes a new event type `deconz_alarm_event` which reflects signals not supported within the Alarm control panel platform.
+The Device also exposes a new event type `deconz_alarm_event` which reflects signals not supported within the alarm control panel platform.
 The Payload consists of an event (`emergency`, `fire`, `invalid_code` or `panic`).

 ### Binary sensor